PxyUp/binance_bot/README.md

-# Multi-Currency bot for Binance
+# Multi-Currency bot for Binance (Bot is not guarantee for success)

 # Usage